Undergraduate Frequently Asked Questions

 • Information about admission to Queen's is available through Admission Services.

-• If you would like to ascertain whether you have or will meet all of your degree requirements - please complete a Program Assessment form for the Major, Medial or Minor BA or BSC program prior to meeting with the Associate Head - Undergraduate Program.
+• If you would like to ascertain whether you have or will meet all of your degree requirements - please complete a Program Assessment form for the Major, Joint Honours or Minor BA or BSC program prior to meeting with the Associate Head - Undergraduate Program.
 Please bring this form or your Academic Advisement Report with you to your appointment.

 • If you are inquiring about the eligibility of courses to be taken abroad, please bring course outlines and details regarding the university to your appointment.

-• In all correspondence, please be sure to indicate if you are a GPHY student or not, and if you are a GPHY student, please identify your concentration (MAJ, MIN, MED – BA or BSc).
+• In all correspondence, please be sure to indicate if you are a GPHY student or not, and if you are a GPHY student, please identify your concentration (MAJ, MIN, JOINT – BA or BSc).
 Please include your student number in all correspondence.

 • You may also seek assistance from Sharon Mohammed, the GPHY Undergraduate Program Assistant (mohammes@queensu.ca).
 The Undergraduate Program Assistant can also provide guidance about course registration, program requirements, graduation, and any general questions.